ssvassiliev/fibertrace/README.md

  ./run_test.sh

-### Getting help with the configuration for "tensors" program: ###
+### Getting help with the configuration: ###
-Run program interactively (without input from configuration files) and type "help" at the prompt.
+Run "tensors" program interactively (without input from configuration files) and type "help" at the prompt.

 ### Output of the "tensors" program: ###
 1. 3D map of apparent diffusion coefficient:    "ADC.pdb"